rssujay/mBot-Amazing-Race/README.md

   - 5 + 1 cases (all moves + black colour for end)

   3ii) Sound-based challenge
-  - using sound detectors (made by us)
+  - using sound detectors (built by us)
   - 3 cases (only basic moves)

 4) Accurately identify the end of maze